Table of Contents

 As mentioned, tarantulas are comfortable at temperatures up to around 27C.
 To achieve this ideal temperature, you might need a device with a thermostat that can control the temperature.
 And when it comes to tarantulas, it is better to use heating mats or underground cables rather than heat lamps.
 Heat lamps can be particularly troublesome as they could dry out a tarantula very quickly.

-If you’re interested, Amazon sells a great range of heating mats, which can be found hereOpens in a new tab..
+If you’re interested, Amazon sells a great range of heating mats, which can be found here.
 However, this writer would actually recommend not using any direct artificial heat source…

 Is it Better to Just Heat the Room Instead?